icfnext/prosper/README.md

 }
 ```

-The mixin instance can then be added to Prosper specs by defining an instance of the mixin and annotating it as a `@Shared` field.
+The mixin instance can then be added to Prosper specs by defining and annotating the mixin as a `@Shared` field.
 Prosper will automatically inject an instance of any mixin that extends `ProsperMixin`.

 ```groovy
 import spock.lang.Shared